Avrohom Yeshaya Karelitz: Youth

-The Chazon Ish was known from a young age as a quiet person.
-To one of his associates, Yitzhak Gerstenkorn, founder of the city Bnei Brak, he explained that in his teens he decided not to utter anything that wasn't fully formed in his mind, but since he tends to write well-formed ideas, it is rare that he has anything to say aloud.
+Karelitz was known from a young age as a quiet person.
+To one of his associates, Yitzhak Gerstenkorn, founder of the city Bnei Brak, he said that in his teens he decided not to utter anything that wasn't fully formed in his mind, but since he tends to write well-formed ideas, it is rare that he has anything to say aloud.

 In the year 5651 (1891), his grandfather Rabbi Shimshon Karelitz died.
 His son, Rabbi Shmaryahu Yosef Karelitz, was absent from the town that day, and the grandsons Meir and Avraham Yeshayahu, aged 16 and 12 respectively, prepared eulogies themselves, which the elder brother Meir read at the funeral.

-In his youth the Chazon Ish traveled to study in Brisk.
-Binyamin Brown also discusses the version that his journey was to Volozhin Yeshiva, but this seems mistaken, in light of testimony by Rabbi Isser Yehuda Unterman that the Chazon Ish studied in Brisk, but did not find his place there and returned home to Kosava.
+In his youth Karelitzh traveled to study in Brisk.
+Binyamin Brown also discusses the version that his journey was to Volozhin Yeshiva; Isser Yehuda Unterman said that Karelitz studied in Brisk, did not find his place there and returned home to Kosava.
 The reason for the trip was to study from Rabbi Yosef Dov HaLevi Soloveitchik of Brisk, who taught in Brisk after leaving Volozhin Yeshiva until his death in 5652 (1892).
 Several speculations have been raised about his quick return home: from homesickness, to halachic issues (Chadash prohibition, which was treated leniently in Brisk based on the ruling of Rabbi Joel Sirkis, who once served as the local rabbi), and even poor spiritual environment in Brisk.

-In the year 5661 (1901), several responses under the name of the Chazon Ish were published in the journal "HaPeles", under the pen name "A.Ya.SH. from Kassava [=Kosava]".
+In the year 5661 (1901), several responses under his name were published in the journal "HaPeles", under the pen name "A.Ya.SH. from Kassava [=Kosava]".
 In one of them he defended the accepted calculation in the Hebrew calendar against a possible objection raised by another rabbi.
-These were, as far as is known, his first printed words.

-In the winter of 5665 (1905), the Chazon Ish stayed for an extended time in the city of Vilna and studied in the kibbutz of Rabbi Chaim Ozer Grodzinski there.
+In the winter of 5665 (1905) Karelitz stayed for an extended time in the city of Vilna and studied in the kibbutz of Chaim Ozer Grodzinski there.
 He may have remained there due to travel disruptions caused by the 1905 Russian Revolution, which lasted the entire year.